Iterating Fun - Simon Newstead

 Creating a match of logo, typography, color palette, audio, UI elements and animations in a cohesive experience that conveys your values is the goal.
 Honestly, it’s easier said than done (we have a ways to go) But we just consciously going through the process will often result in something good.

-The venerable Sims line and their “Play with Life” proposition does it extremely well, with consistent visual elements that a random 20-something on a street could identify in a second.
+The venerable line and their “Play with Life” proposition does it extremely well, with consistent visual elements that a random 20-something on a street could identify in a second.
 And their music and audio right including their quirky Simlish reinforces a unique personality.

 As we’ve seen with the Sims, branding elements that anticipate and can weave into future games, expansions and sequels is also important.
 Even more so in the age of mobile with more releases more often.